Your Guide to Planning, Planting, and Growing Begonias

-Zone: Both the foliage and the tubers are cold sensitive and will not survive winter outdoors except in zones 8-11.
+Zone: The plants will not survive winter outdoors except in zones 8-11.
 In cooler climates (zones 3-7), tuberous begonias are usually grown as annuals for flowers from summer through fall.
 To check your growing zone, use the USDA Hardiness zone map here.

 When to Plant: Tuberous begonias will not grow in cold soil.
 Plant them outdoors in late spring after the soil is warm and all danger of frost has passed.
 For earlier flowers, the tubers may be started indoors in pots, about 8 weeks before you expect to plant them outdoors.
 All you need is a pot, some moist growing mix and a warm, sunny location.
 Start early and your begonias can be in bloom by Memorial Day.
 Learn more about starting begonias indoors.

 Where to Plant: Tuberous begonias require bright light, but not direct sunlight.
 They grow well in full to partial shade, but may not flower in areas with dense shade and low light.
 Begonias are ideal container plants for shady gardens, patios, porches and patios.
 See the range of tuberous begonia flower styles and some container options HERE.

 How to Plant Tuberous Begonias